redis/redis-doc/topics/twitter-clone.md

 This happens every time the users log in, but we also need a function isLoggedIn in order to check if a given user is already authenticated or not.
 These are the logical steps preformed by the `isLoggedIn` function:
  * Get the "auth" cookie from the user.
 If there is no cookie, the user is not logged in, of course.
 Let's call the value of this cookie `<authcookie>`
- * Check if auth:`<authcookie>` exists, and what the value (the user id) is (1000 in the exmple).
+ * Check if auth:`<authcookie>` exists, and what the value (the user id) is (1000 in the example).
  * In order to be sure check that uid:1000:auth matches.
- * Ok the user is authenticated, and we loaded a bit of information in the $User global variable.
+ * OK the user is authenticated, and we loaded a bit of information in the $User global variable.

 The code is simpler than the description, possibly: